Compositional Neural Certificates for Networked Dynamical Systems: Experiments

 The results show that compared with the baselines, \algo\ can achieve comparable or better rewards and tracking errors in small-scale environments, and significantly higher rewards and lower tracking errors in large-scale environments, which demonstrate its efficacy and generalizability.

 \textbf{Small-scale Experiments.} In \Cref{tab:result-small}, we show the expected rewards and standard deviations of \algo\ and the baselines, and in \Cref{fig:error} (a-d) we show the tracking error w.r.t. the simulation time steps. {We can observe that in the small-scale system Microgrid5 ($10$ dimensions), \algo\ achieves the second highest expected reward, and second lowest tracking error, while LYPPO behaves the best.
 In GridVoltage8 (8 dimensions) and larger systems Platoon5 and Drone2x2 ($15$ and $24$ dimensions), \algo\ achieves the highest expected rewards and the lowest tracking error.
 Note that in Platoon5 and Drone2x2, }we do not have full knowledge of the tracking trajectory, and the trajectory changes fast, so the tracking error cannot converge to $0$. \algo\ has this performance because of its ability to learn decentralized controllers \emph{jointly} with the ISS Lyapunov functions as certificates.
 Compared with NCLF, \algo\ performs better because it is hard to find a global CLF for networked systems.
-PPO and MAPPO achieve lower rewards than \algo.\footnote{{For GridVoltage8, PPO, MAPPO, and LYPPO have almost identically bad rewards and tracking errors.
-This is because we use a professional solver PandaPower \citep{pandapower} to simulate the underlying distribution grid.
-All three RL methods return controllers that quickly drive the system to an unsafe state, making the solver fail to solve the underlying model.
-In such cases, we simply set the reward and the tracking error assuming a 10\% voltage deviation, which is a typical safety limit for real-world distribution grids \citep{shi2022stability}. }} They are policy gradient methods to approximate the solution of the Bellman equation, so there is no certificate of their stability.
+PPO and MAPPO achieve lower rewards than \algo.
+They are policy gradient methods to approximate the solution of the Bellman equation, so there is no certificate of their stability.
 LYPPO, although outperforms \algo\ in very small systems (Microgrid), its performance drops a lot in larger systems (Platoon and Drone).
 This is because in small-scale systems, with the guidance of CLF, RL can achieve the goal very quickly to maximize the cumulative reward, but \algo\ only seeks to reach the goal without targeting on the convergence speed.
 Therefore, \algo\ convergences slower than LYPPO.
 However, in larger scale systems, because of the hardness of finding a correct global CLF, LYPPO receives the wrong guidance by the wrong CLF, and thus behaves much worse than \algo\ and even PPO and MAPPO.
 For the nominal controllers, LQR is designed for linear systems and the Droop controllers are hand-tuned.
 Therefore, their performance is hard to guarantee in complex nonlinear networked systems.

 \textbf{Large-scale Experiments.} One key advantage of the proposed framework is network generalizability (\Cref{subsec:generalizability}), where the decentralized controllers and ISS Lyapunov functions trained in small networked systems can be directly applied to large networked systems without further training, while the centralized controllers need a really long time to be trained on large-scale systems (Approximately 250 hours for Drone10x10).
 We test the $3$ decentralized approaches, \algo, MAPPO, and LQR in large-scale Platoon and Drone systems, Platoon100 and Drone10x10, with $100$ trucks and $10\times10=100$ drones.
 We show the tracking errors w.r.t. the simulation time steps in \Cref{fig:error} (e-f).
 We observe that \algo\ has the smallest tracking errors in both environments, with large gaps to others, which shows that \algo\ has the strongest scalability.